Peer Effects in Consideration and Preferences: The Model

-\item $\operatorname{Q}_{a}\left( v \mid n+1\right)/ \operatorname{Q}_{a}\left( v \mid n\right)$ is different from both 1 and $\operatorname{Q}_{a}\left( v \mid n+2\right)/ \operatorname{Q}_{a}\left( v \mid n+1\right)$ for $n=0$. \end{enumerate} \end{assumption} Assumption~\ref{ass: A1}(i) states that the probability of considering each option is strictly positive regardless of how many peers have selected that option.
-This assumption captures the idea that people can eventually pay attention to an alternative for various reasons that are outside the control of our model (e.g., watching an ad on television or receiving a coupon).
-Note that we allow alternatives to be considered with probability 1.
-Hence, capturing a form of persistence in consideration sets (i.e., an alternative can be considered with probability 1 several consecutive time periods).\footnote{In Section~\ref{sec: extensionslong}, we allow even richer forms of the evolution of consideration sets by introducing history dependence to the model.} Assumption~\ref{ass: A1}(ii) says that the probability of considering a specific option depends on the number but not the identity of the consideration peers that currently selected it.
-Assumption~\ref{ass: A1}(iii) is a mild shape restriction that is satisfied if the consideration probabilities are not constant or exponential functions (i.e., $\ln \operatorname{Q}_a(v\mid\cdot)$ is nonlinear) of the number of peers.
-Instead of $n=0$, this restriction can be imposed at any point in the support.
+Assumption~\ref{ass: A1}(i) states that the probability of considering each option is strictly positive regardless of how many peers have selected it.
+This assumption captures the idea that agents can eventually pay attention to an alternative for various reasons that are outside the control of our model (e.g., watching an ad on television or receiving a coupon).
+We allow alternatives to be considered with probability 1,\footnote{Note that, due to its multiplicative structure, the ex-ante probability of facing a given consideration set is between $0$ and $1$ and adds up to $1$ when we sum across all consideration sets.} capturing a form of persistence in consideration sets.
+We allow even richer forms of evolution of consideration sets by introducing history dependence to the model in Section~\ref{sec: extensionslong}.
+Assumption~\ref{ass: A1}(ii) says that the probability of considering a specific option depends on the number but not the identity of the consideration peers that currently selected it.
+Assumption~\ref{ass: A1}(iii) is a variability requirement stating that the choices made by consideration peers have an effect on consideration probabilities.
+It rules out constant or exponential probability functions of the number of peers (i.e., $\ln \operatorname{Q}_a(v\mid\cdot)$ is nonlinear) around the origin.
+This restriction could be imposed at any other point in the support.
 This assumption allows for different levels of satiation.
 For example, consideration may change only when the number of peers picking the option achieves a given threshold (e.g., 10 agents, 20 agents, etc.).
-This third restriction is a variability requirement stating that choices of consideration peers effectively have an effect on consideration probabilities.
-We do not need the full power of Assumption~\ref{ass: A1}(iii) for all our results.
-For instance, the identification of $\mathcal{N}_a$ and $\mathcal{NR}_a$ would only require the consideration probabilities to vary with the choices of peers.
-However, the identification of $\mathcal{NC}_a$ requires nonexponential consideration probabilities. {\value{example}} {\value{eg1}} \begin{example}[continued] Suppose that the mean attention of Agent $a$, $c_{v,a}$, is such that
+Assumption~\ref{ass: A1}(iii) is not fully needed for all our results.
+For instance, nonexponential probabilities are needed to identify $\mathcal{NC}_a$, but $\mathcal{N}_a$ and $\mathcal{NR}_a$ only require consideration probabilities to vary with the choices made by the peers of Agent $a$. {\value{example}} {\value{eg1}} \begin{example}[continued] Suppose that the mean attention of Agent $1$ towards alternative $v$, $c_{1,v}$, is such that $c_{1,v}(\mathbf{y},\left\{{2,3}\right\})= \operatorname{NC}_{1}^{v}\left(\mathbf{y}\right)$ with $\operatorname{NC}_{1}^{v}\left(\mathbf{y}\right) = \Char{y_2 = v} +\Char{y_3 = v}$.
+Thus, $\operatorname{Q}_1(v|\operatorname{NC}_{1}^{v}\left(\mathbf{y}\right))=\operatorname{F}_{\varepsilon_{1,v}}\left(\Char{y_2 = v} +\Char{y_3 = v}\right)$.
+Assumption~\ref{ass: A1} holds if, for instance, the probability of considering an option increases with the number of consideration peers that select that alternative at a decreasing rate, e.g., $\operatorname{F}_{\varepsilon_{1,v}}(0) = 1/8$, $\operatorname{F}_{\varepsilon_{1,v}}(1) = 1/2$, and $\operatorname{F}_{\varepsilon_{1,v}}(2) = 3/4$.
+It also holds if the rate of change is initially increasing, as in the well-known S-shaped curve for network effects, where a phase of increasing returns is then followed by diminishing returns.
+It only rules out a constant rate of change at some point. $\square$ \end{example} {\value{aux}}